Paying the tyre fee under the Waste Minimisation (Tyres) Regulations 2023

 What happens if you do not pay the fee

-If you are a liable importer or manufacturer and you do not pay the fee you may be:
+If you are required to pay the fee and you do not, you may be:

 • prosecuted